oobabooga/text-generation-webui/README.md

 docker compose up --build
 ```

-* You need to have docker compose v2.17 or higher installed.
+* You need to have Docker Compose v2.17 or higher installed.
 See [this guide](https://github.com/oobabooga/text-generation-webui/wiki/09-%E2%80%90-Docker) for instructions.
 * For additional docker files, check out [this repository](https://github.com/Atinoda/text-generation-webui-docker).

 ### Updating the requirements